pulp/pulpproject.org/installation-introduction.md

 Moving from Pulp 2 to Pulp 3, the Pulp community decided to stop with RPM-based installations in favour of the Ansible installer.
 If you're interested in understanding the motivations for such a change, see [What motivated Pulp to change the primary installation method?](https://pulpproject.org/2021/03/22/pup-installer-overview/#what-motivated-pulp-to-change-the-primary-installation-method).
+The Pulp project has decided to deprecate Ansible installer in favour of containerized installations, see the motivations [here](https://discourse.pulpproject.org/t/pulp-installer-3-22-will-be-the-last-release-for-the-installer/706)